mbernier/mbernier.com/my-website/src/content/articles/managing-squarespace.md

 ---
-title: "Downloading Videos from SquareSpace"
+title: Downloading Videos from SquareSpace
-date: "2025-05-03"
+date: '2025-05-03'
-description: "Download videos, images, and other assets from Squarespace quickly."
+description: 'Download videos, images, and other assets from Squarespace quickly.'
-tech: ["squarespace", "website", "videos"]
+tech:
+  - squarespace
+  - website
+  - videos
-image: "/images/watches.jpg"
+image: /images/watches.jpg
-category: Websites
+categories:
+  - Website Management
+  - Tutorials
 ---

 I spent more time searching for a download button in SquareSpace than it took me to find the solution so I could download what I needed.
 (Affiliate link at the bottom)